 Revoe Peak - (6,945 feet) - Revoe Peak is on the west side of the range.
 It sits east above Flat Canyon Valley.
 To the north is Pierce Canyon and to the south is Timber Canyon.
 There is a jeep trail on the north side of the peak.

 Mellor Peak - (6,672 feet) - Mellor Peak is on the southeast end of the range.
 It sits to the west of Gunnison Reservoir and above Antelope Valley.
 The mountain forms a long ridge with a 300 foot cliff on its east face.

 The Caterpillar - (6,231 feet) - The Caperpillar is located at the south end of the San Pitch Mountains.
 It forms a ridge of three peaks running northeast to southwest.
 They are Peak 6,231, Peak 6,165, and Peak 6,039.

 The limestone rock in American Fork Canyon and surrounding areas is where you will find several caves, sinkholes, and arches.
 Some of these overhanging walls and caves are the location of difficult rock climbing routes.
 Timpanogos Cave is well known and visited by many.
 Devil's Eye is located on the south ridge of Willow Canyon Peak.
-There are other caves in Utah County that spelunkers on SP probably already know about.
+I'm not going to name any of the lesser known caves and will leave exploring to you.